Greenwood Cemetery (Nashville, Tennessee): History

 Concurrently he established a mortuary, Taylor Funeral Company, at 449 North Cherry Street, now Fourth Avenue (not related to today's Taylor Funeral Home of Nashville).
 Taylor operated the cemetery himself until his death in 1931, bequeathing it to the National Christian Missionary Convention of the Christian Church (Disciples of Christ).
 The cemetery remains a nonprofit organization.

 (Taylor also established Greenwood Park, the first park in Nashville open to African-Americans, in 1904.)

 Notable interments

 When Taylor died in 1931 he was interred at Greenwood after a full week of memorial activities.
 His wife Georgia Gordon Taylor is also buried there.

-Other notable individuals interred there include Arna Bontemps, William Edmondson (sculptor), Charles S. Johnson, John Merritt James C. Napier, DeFord Bailey, Marshall Keeble, Mattie Eliza Coleman, and John Houston Burrus.
+Other notable individuals interred there include Arna Bontemps, William Edmondson (sculptor), Charles S. Johnson, John Merritt, James C. Napier, DeFord Bailey, Marshall Keeble, Mattie E. Coleman, Halle Tanner Dillon Johnson, and John Houston Burrus.